-Important: To ensure an automatic switchover the Manual function should be disabled via display-menu.
+Important: To ensure that reference clocks are switched automatically, the Manual function should be disabled via the display menu.
 "Ref.
-Time $\rightarrow$ Switch Unit": Select Switch Unit $\rightarrow$ SCU Cntl $\rightarrow$ MANUAL: disable.
-Otherwise, the system depends on the clock selected by the manual control function and the unit will not switch over to the current active clock.
+Time \rightarrow Switch Unit": Select Switch Unit \rightarrow SCU Cntl \rightarrow MANUAL: disable.
+If the Manual function is left enabled, the system will use whichever reference clock has been selected under Manual control and will not switch over to the current active clock.